 Each candidate's work must be marked according to the assessment criteria provided in this booklet.
-Marks and supporting comments must be entered on the Individual Candidate Mark Sheet (0411/ICMS) (see Appendix A).
+Marks and supporting comments must be entered on the Individual Candidate Mark Sheet (0411/ICMS) which may be downloaded from www.cie.org.uk/samples.
 A sample of candidates' work must then be sent to Cambridge for external moderation.
-See Section 6, 'Coursework: recordings, marking and moderation' for full details.
+See Section 6, 'Coursework: recordings, marking and moderation' for details.

-\Guidance on repertoire pieces
+Guidance on repertoire pieces